Creating a trail to upload audit logs

 -

 Cloud Logging: Specify the name of the log group you created earlier.
-Audit logs will be uploaded into this log group.
+Audit logs will be uploaded into it.

 -